 Growing Lives also manages the De Frene site in an environmentally friendly way which enhances wildlife and biodiversity, as well as improving the general amenity of the neighbourhood.

 Growing Lives is led by the Project Coordinator and supported by the Project Assistant and Support Volunteers.
-There are also drop-in volunteer sessions run every Wednesday and every 3rd Saturday.

 The majority of the funding for the project comes from the Big Lottery Reaching Communities Fund.